aleksandrsivanovs/tallinn-wcs-free-time/README.md

 #### [Uulits](https://www.uulits.ee/)
 Probably the best burgers in Tallinn - good selection of juicy and tasty burgers right in the middle of hipsterish Kalamaja district.

-_Pro-tip_: very close to the venue of Eesti Spring Swing 2017. you can choose burger with buns or wrapped in lavash.
+_Pro-tip_: you can choose burger with buns or wrapped in lavash.

 #### [Boheem](https://www.facebook.com/Boheem.Kohvik.Kalamajas/)
 Hipsterish food and atmosphere in the heart of hipsterish Kalamaja district